dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0301.md

 The ShopProductWriter class contains a single method, write().
 The write() method accepts a

 ShopProduct object and uses its properties and methods to construct and print a summary string.
-I used the name of the argument variable, $shopProduct, as a signal that the method expects a ShopProduct object, but
+I used the name of the argument variable, $shopProduct, as a signal that the method expects a ShopProduct object, but I did not enforce this.

-26

-Chapter 3 ■ ObjeCt basiCs

-I did not enforce this.
 That means I could be passed an unexpected object or primitive type and be none the wiser until I begin trying to work with the $shopProduct argument.
 By that time, my code may already have acted on the assumption that it has been passed a genuine ShopProduct object.

  ■ Note  You might wonder why i didn't add the write() method directly to ShopProduct. the reason lies with areas of responsibility. the ShopProduct class is responsible for managing product data; the ShopProductWriter is responsible for writing it.
 You will begin to see why this division of labor can be useful as you read this chapter.